muhkuh-sys/taglist_editor/doc/readme.txt

 The editor will accept a file and display a warning if:
 - any of the checksums in the boot header/common header are incorrect,
 - the common header version is higher than 3.0,
-- the tag list contains a  zero dword behind the end marker.
+- the tag list contains an end tag (0) without length indication.